-Jack Higgins is like the Jason Bourne of thriller writers.
+Often called the Jason Bourne of thriller writers, Higgins was both prolific and innovative.
 By the time he published the 1975 blockbuster, The Eagle Has Landed, Higgins had already honed his craft in 35 other novels.
 His career skyrocketed soon thereafter, as readers and Hollywood studios gobbled up his tales of coldhearted baddies, noble secret operatives, and World War II espionage.
-Today, his books have sold over 150 million copies, and his iconic characters—Liam Devlin and Sean Dillon—are two of the most-loved in the genre.
+The stunning popularity of The Eagle Has Landed and its antihero, Liam Devlin, changed the course of Higgins’ life.
+Today, his books have sold over 250 million copies and have been translated into approximately 55 languages.
+Higgins' iconic characters are some of the most-loved in the thriller genre.

 Night of the Fox